-Pew Research Center is a nonpartisan fact tank that informs the public about the issues, attitudes and trends shaping America and the world.
-We conduct public opinion polling, demographic research, media content analysis and other data-driven social science research.
+Pew Research Center is a nonpartisan fact tank that informs the public about the issues, attitudes and trends shaping the world.
+We conduct public opinion polling, demographic research, content analysis and other data-driven social science research.
 We do not take policy positions.

 We generate a foundation of facts that enriches the public dialogue and supports sound decision-making.
 We are nonprofit, nonpartisan and nonadvocacy.
 We value independence, objectivity, accuracy, rigor, humility, transparency and innovation.
 Read more

 We originated in a research project created in 1990 called the Times Mirror Center for the People & the Press.
 In 2004, The Pew Charitable Trusts established the Pew Research Center as a subsidiary to house its information initiatives.
 Read more